hamoon-mousavi/hamoon-mousavi.github.io/_pages/about.md

 I am a postdoctoral fellow at the Simons Institute at Berkeley hosted by Prof. [Umesh Vazirani](https://people.eecs.berkeley.edu/~vazirani/).
 I completed my PhD in Computer Science at Columbia University advised by Prof. [Henry Yuen](https://www.henryyuen.net/).

-My research focuses on quantum computing and complexity, with an emphasis on developing the theory of constraint satisfaction problems and polynomial optimization in the noncommutative setting.
+My research focuses on quantum computing and complexity, with an emphasis on understanding polynomial optimization and constraint satisfaction problems in the noncommutative setting.
 <!-- You can download my **CV** [here](/files/cv.pdf).
 You can find a Q&A with me [here](https://quantum.columbia.edu/news/quantum-qa-phd-student-hamoon-mousavi). -->

 **Publications**